nazmulidris/developerlife.com/_posts/2023-02-20-guide-to-nom-parsing.md

 date: 2023-02-20 15:00:00+00:00
 update: 2024-06-19 15:00:00+00:00
 excerpt: |
-  This tutorial is a comprehensive guide to parsing with nom.
-It covers the basics of parsing and how to use nom to parse a string into a data structure.
-It also covers more complex topics like human readable error reporting, and building up complex parsers.
-We will cover a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.
+    This tutorial and video are a comprehensive guide to parsing with nom.
+We cover the basics of parsing and how to use nom to parse a string into a data structure.
+And more complex topics like human readable error reporting, and building up complex parsers.
+We will create a variety of different examples ranging from parsing simple CSS like syntax to a full blown Markdown parser.
 layout: post
 categories:
   - Rust